opendocsg/slw-judgments-backfill/2014_SGCA_33/report.md

 **Our Decision**

-14     It is uncontroversial that the four cumulative conditions specified in s 397(1) of the CPC must be satisfied before leave may be granted to refer a question of law of public interest to the Court of Appeal (see _Mohammad Faizal bin Sabtu and another v Public Prosecutor and another matter_ [2013] 2 SLR 141 (“ _Mohammad Faizal_ ”) at [15]):
+14     It is uncontroversial that the four cumulative conditions specified in s 397(1) of the CPC must be satisfied before leave may be granted to refer a question of law of public interest to the Court of Appeal (see _Mohammad Faizal bin Sabtu and another v Public Prosecutor and another matter_ <span class="citation">[2013] 2 SLR 141</span> (“ _Mohammad Faizal_ ”) at [15]):

  (a) First, the reference to the Court of Appeal can only be made in relation to a criminal matter decided by the High Court in the exercise of its appellate or revisionary jurisdiction;